 Establishing the Safety Net Hospital: 1980–2005

 Another aspect of the “safety net” hospital (as they began to designate themselves) was a redesigned commitment to the communities they served.
-Today, in addition to inpatient and outpatient services, safety net hospitals typically offer HIV/AIDS care, substance abuse counseling, prenatal care and obstetric services, and Level 1 trauma care.
-These services enlarge the scope and reach of public hospitals while maintaining their basic mission.
+Today, in addition to inpatient and outpatient services, safety net hospitals typically offer HIV/AIDS care, substance use disorder counseling, prenatal and obstetrics care, level I trauma care, and other specialized, lifesaving services.
+These services broaden the scope and reach of public hospitals while maintaining their basic mission.